 - 1. Paper on an assigned topic (three weeks to complete) - 2.
 Take-home assignment (one week).
 Preparation for oral presentation on the set topic - 3.
 Assignment on a topic selected by the student based on the coursework.
 The topic must be approved by the lecturer.
 Prerequisite: active participation and class attendance.
 With regard to the length of the paper, refer to 'Paper in lieu of examination', p.
-45.
+48.

 Each course description sets out the acceptable assessment method.
 Lecturers may also apply to trial new assessment methods, which are not described in the Academic Programme.
 In such cases, the lecturer is required to submit a written application to the programme director setting out the arguments for such a trial.
+The programme director's decision must subsequently be confirmed by the Board of Studies.
+On completion of the course and final examination, the lecturer is required to submit an evaluation to the Board of Studies.